44

 Just as a bee approaches a flower,

-|without harming::not hurting, not disturbing [aheṭhayanta]| its beauty and fragrance;
+|without harming::not hurting, not disturbing [aheṭhayanta]| its color and fragrance;

-And leaves having taken the nectar,
+and leaves having taken the nectar,

 so should a |sage::seer, hermit, monk [munī]| wander in the village.